-- An inadequate level of expertise, authoritativeness, or trustworthiness.
+- An inadequate level of E-A-T.

 - There is an unsatisfying amount of website information or information about the creator of the main content for the purpose of the page, and there is no good reason for anonymity.

 - A mildly negative reputation for a website or creator of the main content based on extensive reputation research.
-If a page has multiple low quality attributes, a rating lower than Low may be appropriate.
+If a page has multiple low-quality attributes, a rating lower than Low may be appropriate.